RaviShah11/CypA-Peptide-Docking-Study/README.md

 ## Acknowledgments

-This work was conducted under the mentorship of Dr. Jose Villegas at the University of Illinois Chicago (UIC) College of Pharmacy.
+This work was conducted under the mentorship of Dr. Jose Villegas and Dr. Arumay Pal at the University of Illinois Chicago (UIC) College of Pharmacy.
 Peptide–protein docking was performed using HPepDock (Huazhong University of Science and Technology).
 Thermodynamic analysis was carried out with PRODIGY (Bonvin Lab, Utrecht University).
 Interface analysis was performed using PPCheck (NCBS Bangalore).